ITKF World Championship combines competitiveness with human integration and technology

 Efficiency and professionalism

-Roman Povlovic, chairman of ITKF Europe, highlighted not only the quality of ITKF athletes but also the institution’s ability to organize global events with high-level efficiency and professionalism.
+Roman Pavlovic, chairman of ITKF Europe, highlighted not only the quality of ITKF athletes but also the institution’s ability to organize global events with high-level efficiency and professionalism.
 One key factor was the use of the Rise management system, which has become an integral part of ITKF operations for global and regional events.

 Reception at Vila do Conde City Hall

-“Rise supported all stages of the championship, including match configurations, online registration for athletes, referees, coaches, and officials, official credentialing, draws, scheduling, creation of match brackets and unique discipline-specific resources exclusive to ITKF,” Povlovic explained.
+“Rise supported all stages of the championship, including match configurations, online registration for athletes, referees, coaches, and officials, official credentialing, draws, scheduling, creation of match brackets and unique discipline-specific resources exclusive to ITKF,” Pavlovic explained.

 Reception at Vila do Conde City Hall